dscpsyl/gmailinglist/.github/README.md

-# gmailinglist
+# Gmailing List

 A simple mailing list using Gmail Python API

-### Reminder
+## Prerequisites

-Make sure you read Google's TOS before use.
+*Make sure you read Google's TOS before use.
 You will need to agree to download your redientials and enable API usage in your account.
-The limit for sending emails is about 100 a day for normal users so be careful.
+The limit for sending emails is about 100 a day for normal users so be careful.*

-## Dependencies
-Check with Google for a list of dependencies to download.
-You can also look in the script.
+### Google:
+- API key

+### Python Packages:
+- pickle
+- base64
+- mimetypes
+- time
+- sys
+- os
+- datetime
+- openpyxl
+- json
+- logging
+- email
+- apiclient
+- google

+### Installing

+1. Clone the repository.
+2. Create a virtural envorinment and install the required dependencies.
+3. Fill out the `data.json` file with the correct information.
+4. Inser your google credentials in the same directory.

 ## How to Use
-1. Download and insert the script into the same place as your credientials.
-2. Change the fields in the *data.json* file to your needs.
 3. Go into the code and cahnge the "*body* variabel to match your liking.
 4. Run the code and input where your list is.
 (Currently the script takes **Column A** as Name and **Column B** as email.
 You can freely change this if you want.)